-- Data fields – Comments were made regarding the priority, size and labeling of certain data entry fields.
+- Data fields – Comments were made regarding the priority, size and labelling of certain data entry fields.

-- Default view for data – We learned that despite the associated usability cost of longer scrolls, agents preferred having a thumbnail view over a plain list view.
+- The default view for data – We learned that despite the associated usability cost of longer scrolls, agents preferred having a thumbnail view over a plain list view.

 Visiting users is always a fantastic experience.
-Seeing users interact with prototypes for UX and UI is inspiring, energizing and motivating for designers and developers – It changes their perception of a project from being something abstract, to the understanding that they’re working on a tangible tool that will have a real affect on people.
-That in itself is supremely satisfyingMimi Thian
+Seeing users interact with prototypes for UX and UI is inspiring, energizing and motivating for designers and developers – It changes their perception of a project from being something abstract, to the understanding that they’re working on a tangible tool that will have a real effect on people.
+That in itself is supremely satisfying.